gbganalyst/bulkreadr/cran-comments.md

 ## New version

 This is a new version submission.
-In this version we developed two new functions namely:
+In this version we developed a new function namely:

-- `generate_dictionary()`: This function is designed to automatically create a comprehensive data dictionary from labelled datasets.
-The generated dictionary provides detailed insights into each variable, aiding in better data understanding and management.

-- `look_for()`: This enhances the capability to efficiently search within labelled datasets.
-It allows users to quickly find variable names and their descriptions by searching for specific keywords.
-This feature streamlines data exploration and analysis, particularly in large datasets with extensive variables.
+- `write_excel_sheets_to_csv()`: Reads all sheets of an Excel workbook and exports each sheet as a separate CSV file into a specified directory, automating multi‐sheet to CSV workflows for reproducible reporting.

 ## R CMD check results

 0 errors | 0 warnings | 0 notes